310.595.5181

 The Comparison That Matters

 For buyers seriously considering all three, the practical decision usually comes down to a small number of trade-offs.
+These are the ones I walk through at the table.

-Community vs. independence.
+Community versus independence.
 The Colony has the strongest community structure.
 Carbon has none.
 Point Dume has a residential community feel but no formal gating or HOA in most areas.
 The right answer here depends on whether you want neighbors to be part of your experience or not.

 A Note on Paradise Cove and Other Enclaves